nmfirdausw/fish-config/README.md

 This repository contains my personal Fish shell configuration files, optimized for a smooth and efficient command-line experience.
 It includes custom functions, aliases, and key bindings that enhance productivity and streamline the terminal workflow.

+For more information on Fish shell, check out the official website: [Fish Shell](https://fishshell.com).

 ## Features:
 - **Custom Prompt**: A visually appealing, clean, and informative prompt with Git integration.
 - **Aliases & Functions**: Handy shortcuts for frequently used commands, improving speed and efficiency.